VIP Early Access Opening Ceremony Tower of London & River Cruise

 No, the tour price covers the early access, Jewel House entry, and the Thames cruise pass.
 However, extras like souvenirs or additional food aren’t included.

 In choosing this tour, you’re getting a well-rounded, immersive experience with the advantage of fewer crowds and expert guidance.
-It’s perfect for those who want to make the most of a short visit and enjoy some unique moments in one of London’s most iconic landmarks.
+It’s great for those who want to make the most of a short visit and enjoy some unique moments in one of London’s most iconic landmarks.